 Annual Temple Festivals

-A variety of events with Buddhist backgrounds are held throughout the year at temples all around Japan.
+A variety of events are held throughout the year at temples all around Japan.
 One of them is hatsumode, a ritual about praying for happiness and good fortune form New Year’s Eve to New Year’s Day.
 On the 3rd of February, another event called setsubun takes place, during which soybeans are thrown to symbolically drive out evil and bring happiness and health to one’s home.
-Hinamatsuri, the Girls’ or Doll Festival, as well as Children’s Day follow after, both celebrating children, various summer festivals, and there is also the festival Shichigosan, which celebrates children the ages of three, five, and seven.
+Hinamatsuri, the Girls’ or Doll Festival, as well as Children’s Day follow after, both celebrating children, and there is also the summer festival Shichigosan, which celebrates children the ages of three, five, and seven.
+All of these festivals have roots in Buddhism.